 With .net core cancellation token’s callback method would be the first code that is executed after cancellation, so in our code progressMessage.Text is updated final output is “Loaded stocks for in…” and that’s because as soon as cancellation is triggered remaining of the caller method’s code is executed after executing callback.
 [Todo – Validate this]

-Note – With .net framework this was the other way round, i.e. first caller’s remaining code is executed and then the callback is executed.
+Note – With .net framework this was the other way around, i.e. first caller’s remaining code is executed and then the callback is executed.

-However there could be cases where there is need that async operation doesn’t throw exception (OperationCanceledException) but return normally.
+However, there could be cases where there is need that async operation doesn’t throw exception (OperationCanceledException) but return normally.
 However, in this case calling method need not handle such exception For example Calculating prime numbers less than a huge number or reading line by line from a file, in such cases there may be need to use partial data that is received/processed.
-A similar example is shown below and it’s output is shown in Fig 6.7
+A similar example is shown below and its output is shown in Figure 6.9

 /// <summary>